 The real reasons why our attorneys have been able to achieve this streak has nothing to do with tactics.
 It stems from communication and caring.

 Communication and caring is not strategic or tactical.
 It’s just the right thing to do.

 Any injury attorney can get lucky with a case, but to accomplish this for 17 straight years makes our law firm and our attorneys fundamentally different from almost all others.
 You simply can’t be a “settlement mill” or a big advertiser with each attorney handling 300 injury cases and have consecutive results like this.
 It’s a fundamental values realignment from how most personal injury lawyers practice today.

 This year, Tom James and I, along with our co-counsel Tom Stroble, received the top reported car accident settlement on behalf of our client, the estate of a young man who was tragically killed in a motor vehicle crash.
-And our trial attorneys Robert Raitt and Alison Duffy received the highest-reported brain injury trial verdict on behalf of their client, stemming from a general negligence case involving improper stacking of store merchandise.
+And two of our other trial attorneys received the highest-reported brain injury trial verdict on behalf of their client, stemming from a general negligence case involving improper stacking of store merchandise.

 Below is more information about each of our cases.

 Top car accident settlement for 2015: $7 million, Oakland County car accident